Compassionate and Aggressive Army Medical Malpractice Lawyers

 If you are in need of an experienced and compassionate military medical malpractice attorney, you have come to the right place.
 At Janet, Janet & Suggs, we’ve won more than $50 million in settlements for our clients who suffered injury from military medical malpractice.
 We have dedicated our lives to fighting for these victims, and we’re here to tirelessly pursue the justice you and your family deserve.

 Navy veteran Ken Suggs is one the nation’s top Plaintiff’s attorneys.
-He served as President of the Association of Trial Lawyers of America (now known as American Association of Justice), the leading plaintiff’s bar association.
+He served as President of the Association of Trial Lawyers of America (now known as American Association for Justice), the leading plaintiff’s bar association.

 Dr. Giles Manley is a board-certified physician who practiced medicine for 20 years before becoming a premier medical malpractice attorney.

 Andrew Janet is a former Executive Editor of the NYU Law Review who recently called upon his extensive knowledge of the intricacies of FTCA law to help defeat the government’s attempt to avoid liability in a tragic birth injury case on a legal technicality.